Melanoma Risk Factors

 If your immune system is weakened as the result of medical treatments, including chemotherapy or immunosuppressive therapy (commonly used after an organ transplant), or if you have a medical condition such as lymphoma or HIV that compromises the immune system, your risk of developing melanoma is higher.

-Moles, the small brown “beauty marks” that arise on the skin throughout life are not dangerous but people with many moles are at increased risk for developing melanoma.
-It’s rare for melanoma to develop in an existing mole; most melanomas develop in normal skin.
+Moles, the small brown “beauty marks” that arise on the skin throughout life are not dangerous, but people with many moles are at increased risk for developing melanoma.
+While most melanomas develop in normal skin and it’s less common for melanoma to develop in an existing mole, it does happen.
+About 20-30 percent of melanomas arise from existing moles.

 Atypical moles (some physicians call them dysplastic nevi) are often larger than a tip of a pencil eraser and can have irregular borders and multiple color hues.
 They can resemble melanoma but they are not cancerous or precancerous.
 People with many moles and those with many atypical moles are at very high risk for developing melanoma.

 Because melanoma can develop in a mole or can develop in normal skin, it is important to see your dermatologist if you see a new or changing mole.